bhavnat30/anagram/README.md

-# anagram
+# Practice
-Find whether 2 words are anagrams of each other or not in optimized manner
+1.Find whether 2 words are anagrams of each other or not in optimized manner.
+2.Find the length of the longest substring.